B3Pay/B3Wallet/README.md

 ## Introduction

 B3Wallet is a decentralized multi-chain and multi-owner wallet.
 It is designed to support multiple blockchains, including Bitcoin, Ethereum, and Internet Computer.
 It also supports multiple owners, including single owner, multi-owner, and multi-signature.
-In addition, it supports multiple accounts, including single account.
+In addition, it supports multiple accounts.
 Being decentralized, it does not rely on any centralized service and users can use it without any registration and recover it without any backup.

 ## Features

 - Multiple blockchain support: Bitcoin, Ethereum, and Internet Computer
-- Multiple owner support: single owner, multi-owner, and multi-signature
+- Multiple owner support: single-owner, multi-owner, and multi-signature
 - Multiple account support: single account
 - Decentralized: does not rely on any centralized service, users can use it without any registration and recover it without any backup.